pfreixes/pfreixes.github.io/_posts/2016-04-14-building-an-invert-index-with-python-sets.md

 set([0])
 {% endhighlight python %}

-As we can see each entry of the inverted index is in fact a *set*, it means that we are able to do bitwise operations between different entries.
+As we can see each entry of the inverted index is in fact a *set*, it means that **we are able to do bitwise operations between the different entries**.
 To get all of these documents that contain a certain words and not other ones it is a cinch.

 # The implementation

 The following snippet shows the final implementation putting all together.
 The *TextSearchIndex* publishes a interface to add new documents and then find them by one or many words.
-The find interface is used to retrieve those documents that contain the desired words regarding either the positive or negative ones.
+The *find* method is used to retrieve those documents that contain the desired words regarding either the positive or negative ones.

 {% highlight python %}